June 2, 2017 Career-Research Positions Vacancy

 - To plan, design, set up and conduct the research project, record and analyse the research findings as directed and supervised by the principal investigator

-- To keep up-to-date with recent literature and advances in the field of environmental health
+- To keep up-to-date with recent literature and advances in the molecular aspect of gastric cancer

 - To participate in discussion and data review with the supervisory committees